 Subverted in Huntik: Secrets & Seekers.
 While the main villainous organization—unoriginally called "The Organization"—would have everyone believe that they are a centuries-old group with tendrils everywhere, they are in reality less than sixty years old.

 The Legend of Korra has an ancient conspiracy that is "only" about a century old in the form of the Red Lotus, an offshoot of the White Lotus with different ideas of how to bring balance to the world.
-The Red Lotus believes that the governments and ruling institutions of the world are hopelessly corrupt and must be torn down.
+The Red Lotus believes that the governments and ruling institutions of the world are hopelessly corrupt and must be utterly destroyed.
+This extends to every organization and political representative which enforces order, including the Avatar.

 Nazi Germany was governed by people who believed that everything except them was a conspiracy, consisting mainly of communists, foreigners of various nations including Jews, effeminate male homosexuals and corrupted politicians from other parties.